tursodatabase/libsql/ext/jni/src/org/sqlite/jni/tester/test-script-interpreter.md

 ### The --testcase command

 Every test case starts with a --testcase command.
 The --testcase command resets both the "input buffer" and the "result buffer".
 The argument to the --testcase command is the name of the test case.
 That test case name is used for logging and debugging and when printing errors.
+The input buffer is set to the body of the test case.

 ### The --result command